 - Old blanket (My kids love to drive their cars over mountains/valleys in a blanket)

 (parent co-worker required for safety)

-For the smallest builders (preschool-early elementary), we like the tools offered at Montessori Services.
-For mid-elementary and up, we suggest simply getting them smaller versions of regular tools at a hardware store.
+For the smallest builders (preschool-early elementary), I like the tools offered at Montessori Services.
+For mid-elementary and up, I suggest simply getting them smaller versions of regular tools at a hardware store.